prorev/prorev.github.io/_posts/2020-01-11-stop-mysql-injection.md

 ---
 id: 46
-title: What is the best way to stop MySQL injection in C#, PHP?
+title: What is the best way to stop MySQL injection in C# and PHP?
 date: 2011-02-28 16:48:59
 author: taimane
 layout: post